jarviscanada/jarvis_data_eng_NarimanAlimuradov/linux_sql/README.md

 The monitoring agent was fully set up and tested on a **CentOS 7** virtual machine.
 Testing was performed on a singular server computer, with other computers being simulated using artificial data points.

 ![Example Query](assets/query_data.png)
-> Above is an example of the average memory used for three machines in every five minute interval.
+> Above is an example of the average memory used for three machines during several five minute intervals.

 ## Improvements
 While the monitoring agent has many great uses currently, there are a few improvements that would be welcome additions: